RhizomeDB/spec/README.md

 | Bytes   | Unbounded | Zero or more binary octets.                                                                                     |
 | CID     | Unbounded | A [CID].
 Avoiding the identity hash is RECOMMENDED.                                                             |

 Note that there is no primitive `unit` or `null`.
 Emulating these constructs in data modeling is NOT RECOMMENDED, as they are semantically anemic and alternative modelings are nearly always available.
-For example, a common use case for using `null` is unset a field.
+For example, a common use case for using `null` is to unset a field.
 CRDTs SHOULD use history-preserving tombstoning for this purpose instead.

 ### 4.1.2 Fact